The Sciences Behind CIRCLES

 Partners: Gate2Growth (DK), Eurovix (IT), Spanish National Research Council (ES), Veronesi (IT), Bolton Alimentary SpA (IT), Italian National Research Council (IT), University of Thessaloniki (GR), Centro Ricerche per la Chimica Fine Srl (IT), EmmeFOOD (IT), Marine Institute (IE), University of Stirling (UK), Previwo AS (N), NordLaks Smolt AS (NO).

-WP6 is structured in an observational and an intervention phase.
-During the first phase, microbiomes of wild fish models (Atlantic salmon and sea bream) will be investigated and used as a reference basis to interpret microbiome data and assist in developing microbiomes-tailored circular actions in WP5.
-The health and safety of the marine ecosystem in proximity to aquaculture cages will be evaluated through the assessment of mutual interactions and exchanges between fish farms and marine microbiomes, also in terms of pathobiomes, in both the observational and intervention phase of WP5.
-Further, in the WP6 intervention phase, innovative blue-technology approaches will be implemented and validated with the specific aim to modulate the marine microbiome and improve the environmental quality and sustainability of open-fish cage aquaculture practices.
+WP6 was structured in an observational and an intervention phase.
+During the first phase, microbiomes of wild fish models (Atlantic salmon and sea bream) were investigated and used as a reference basis to interpret microbiome data and assist in developing microbiomes-tailored circular actions in WP5.
+The health and safety of the marine ecosystem in proximity to aquaculture cages were evaluated through the assessment of mutual interactions and exchanges between fish farms and marine microbiomes, also in terms of pathobiomes, in both the observational and intervention phase of WP5.
+Further, in the WP6 intervention phase, innovative blue-technology approaches were implemented and validated with the specific aim to modulate the marine microbiome and improve the environmental quality and sustainability of open-fish cage aquaculture practices.

 D6.1: Report on microbiomes of wild fish models (seabream & Atlantic salmon) (M48)